-- Monday.
+- Monday morning.
 Support Groups and Spiritual Practices (various locations).
-Bible study, spiritual growth programs, meditation, twelve step recovery programs, etc. (not required) - Tuesday.
-Devotional Chapel (Pendleton Hall Chapel).
-Meditative music and readings from the Sacred Scriptures.
-Readings are given by clergy and theological school students. (not required) - Wednesday.
-Traditional Chapel Service (Pendleton Hall Chapel).
-Special music, the opening of the Word, prayer, hymns, readings from the Sacred Scriptures, a talk, benediction, and the closing of the Word.
-(Full-time students are required to attend either this service or the Friday praise and testimony service). - Thursday, Devotional Chapel (Pendleton Hall Chapel).
-Meditative music and readings from the Sacred Scriptures.
-Readings are given by clergy and theological school students, (not required) - Friday.
-Praise and Testimony (Pendleton Hall Chapel).
-Contemporary praise music and the testimony of individuals who would like to share their spiritual journey and spiritual experiences with the Bryn Athyn College community.
-(Full-time students are required to attend either this event or the Wednesday chapel service).
+Bible study, spiritual growth programs, meditation, twelve step recovery programs, etc. (not required) - Wednesday morning.
+Traditional Chapel Service (Pendleton Hall auditorium).
+Reflective music, prayer, hymns, readings from the Sacred Scriptures, and a talk by a minister.
+(Full-time students are required to attend either this service, the Wednesday evening vespers service, or the Friday praise and testimony service). - Wednesday evening.
+Vespers Service (Brickman Center Great Hall).
+Prayer, readings, and a simple talk in a quiet, peaceful atmosphere. - Friday morning.
+Praise and Testimony (Pendleton Hall auditorium).
+Contemporary praise music, prayer, and the testimony of individuals invited to share aspects of their spiritual journey and spiritual experiences with the Bryn Athyn College community.
+(Full-time students are required to attend either this service, the Wednesday traditional chapel service, or the Wednesday evening vespers service).